Joint Score-Threshold Optimization for Interpretable Risk Assessment: Proposed Models

 \subsection{Mixed-Integer Programming Formulation}

-We formulate the joint learning of scoring weights $\beta \in \R^p$ and thresholds $\tau = (\tau_1, \ldots, \tau_{K-1})$ as a mixed-integer program that handles partial supervision and asymmetric costs.
-The MIP approach provides exact solutions and naturally incorporates discrete constraints essential for clinical deployment.
+We formulate the joint learning of integer scoring weights $\beta \in \mathbb{Z}^p$ and integer thresholds $\tau = (\tau_1, \ldots, \tau_{K-1}) \in \mathbb{Z}^{K-1}$ as a mixed-integer program that handles partial supervision and asymmetric costs.
+The MIP approach provides exact solutions and naturally incorporates both the integrality constraints and other discrete constraints essential for clinical deployment.

-Table \ref{tab:variables} summarizes the decision variables and their interpretations.
-The key insight is to use binary indicators $y_{ik}$ to track whether instance $i$'s score exceeds each threshold $\tau_k$, and assignment variables $z_{ik}$ to determine the final category.
+Table \ref{tab:variables} summarizes the decision variables and parameters in our formulation.
+The key insight is to use assignment variables $z_{ik}$ to determine the category assignment for each instance, with big-M constraints enforcing that assigned categories respect the threshold boundaries.